 Trapping Rats And Using Mouse Traps

-The Skunk Whisperer® does not advocate needless trapping.
+The Wildlife Whisperer, Inc. does not advocate needless trapping.
 Our humane wildlife control methods work best with wildlife that occasionally exits the home.
 But, rodents are often inside your home to stay, especially if they have a plentiful food source such as your pet’s food.
 At such times rodent traps are often mandated.
 We’ve put together a comprehensive look at some of the different non-lethal live-catch rodent traps available today and how to use them effectively.

 Keeping Rats Away - Prevention & Exclusion

 Once you have them, rats can be difficult to get rid of, making prevention itself one of the best rat control methods.
 When you do find yourself faced with rat problems, it will be important to make the proper modifications to your property to exclude them for good.
-The Skunk Whisperer® team has the knowledge necessary to help you effectively prevent, remove and exclude rats.
+The Wildlife Whisperer, Inc. team has the knowledge necessary to help you effectively prevent, remove and exclude rats.
 We can also clean up the mess they leave behind.